-Causes | Designations applied to agencies; used to match agencies up with volunteers who express an interest in one or more of an agency’s causes.
-Each platform has 16 causes.
-A site manager can replace the default causes with custom causes as desired.
+Cause | Designation applied to an agency or program; used to match agencies or programs up with volunteers who express an interest in one or more of its auses.
+By default, each platform has 16 causes, but a site manager can request that their platform have fewer or more.
+A site manager can also replace the default causes with custom causes as desired.

-CMS | See Content Management System
+CMS | Content Management System; see Custom Pages.

 Company | (Advanced Events) An entity (typically a corporation) to which an Site Manager can assign one or more advanced-events needs.
 Companies can be loaded into your database manually or via import.
 Companies in the database can then be added to an advanced event and assigned needs.